ekg/newsy/README.md

-Here is an updated README for the Rust news article downloader application called newsy:

 # newsy

 This is a simple command line application written in Rust that downloads news articles from NewsAPI.org and saves them as text files.